-Democrats to unveil two articles of impeachment against Trump
+Democrats expected to unveil two articles of impeachment against Trump

-WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives will unveil two articles of impeachment against Republican President Donald Trump on Tuesday, a senior Democratic aide said, setting the stage for a possible vote this week on impeachment.
+WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives were expected to unveil two articles of impeachment against Republican President Donald Trump on Tuesday, a senior Democratic aide said, setting the stage for a possible vote this week on impeachment.

 The House aide spoke on condition of anonymity on Monday night and declined to give any details.